loading...

 • without making a difference between the type of plastic - the participants collect every piece of plastic that might harm nature.

-Collecting – Households
+Collecting plastic – Households

 Building and supporting waste management structures in communities for household waste